SyneRBI/SIRF-SuperBuild/jupyterhub/README.md

 To install SIRF we can literally _copy_ the SIRF INSTALL directory to the `datascience-notebook` image and set the required environment variables.

-Notice that CIL is now installed via conda so the SuperBuild is set not to build it.

 ```
 cd SIRF-SuperBuild/docker